 Now add in the cost of fertilizer and weed controls, plus gasoline, oil and power equipment maintenance, not to mention the initial costs of the equipment.
 If you're on a municipal water supply, a hefty portion of your summer water bill may go to watering your lawn, too.
 (In arid regions, up to 50% of a household's water usage goes to landscape irrigation.)
 A wildflower planting, on the other hand, needs no fertilizing, little or no supplemental water and just a once-a-year mowing.

+Climate ConsiderationsYou'll often see the same lawn grass mixes sold in big box stores across the country, even though climates vary widely.
+One of the nice things about wildflowers is that you can choose species that are adapted to your growing conditions.
+Flowers that thrive in the cool, moist Pacific Northwest may wither in the hot, dry Southwest.
+To make selecting plants easier, American Meadows has created Regional Mixes with flowers that will thrive in each region.
 Many parts of the country experience prolonged periods of dry weather in summer, and most lawn grasses won't survive weeks without water.
 Look at the native wildflowers in those regions and you'll find plants adapted to those conditions.
 The same holds true for fertilizer.
 Lawns are "heavy feeders" and in regions with poor soils they require regular applications of fertilizers.
 Many wildflower species, on the other hand, are used to poor soils — in fact, if you fertilize your meadow with lawn fertilizer you're likely to end up with lots of leaves and few flowers.

 Let the Buyer BewareOne word of caution: If you've ever been tempted to buy a "meadow in a can" be sure to read the fine print.
 Most wildflower seed mixes contain only a small percentage of actual seed; with 90% or more made up of fillers.
 Our mixes are 100% flower seed, with no fillers or grasses.

 You'll likely be seeing wildflower plantings popping up in yards in your neighborhood.
 Consider replacing a small section of your lawn and discover the benefits for yourself.